Beyoglu's Tünel, Istanbul, Turkey

 Sacred or Profane?

-Built by French engineers, Istanbul's Tünel was among the world's earliest underground trains.
-Elegant cars of lacquered mahogany were divided into men's and women's quarters, as Islamic custom required.
-Enamel signs read "It is Requested that Cigarettes Not be Smoked in the Cars."
+Elegant cars of lacquered mahogany were divided into men’s and women’s sections, as Islamic custom required.

-That lasted about a week, after which Beyoglu's corpulent businessmen decided not to hike up the hill from their Galata offices when there was a comfortable, speedy, economical alternative.
+That lasted about a week, after which Beyoğlu‘s corpulent businessmen decided not to hike up the hill from their Galata offices when there was a comfortable, speedy, economical alternative.

 Renovated in the 1980s, the cars are now of steel, the signs read "No Smoking," and one space does for all genders, but it's still the fastest, most comfortable way to travel between Tünel Square, Galata (Karaköy) and the northern end of Galata Bridge.